evemorgen/akttym/README.md

 INFO:root:added Life On Mars? - 2015 Remastered Version to evemorgen's library
 ```

-## Binding akttym with keyboard shortcut
+## Binding akttym to keyboard shortcut

 ### MacOS
 1. Search for `Automator` and open it.